• Skip to primary navigation

 I’ve pretty much explained my new strategy to get the maximum return on my cash but thought I’d recap it below for convenience’s sake.
 Basically, I’ll be doing a multi-prong strategy when it comes to my idle cash where I use these super-high-yield savings accounts and keep money on the side for bank bonuses.
 Here’s what I’m doing:

-2. Use DCU for the 6.17% Interest Accounts.
+3. Use DCU for the 6.17% Interest Accounts.
 These accounts require no work to set up or maintain – they’re just regular bank accounts with no fees.
 I keep $1,000 in my 6% DCU savings account and another $1,000 in my wife’s 6% DCU savings account.
+I already had these accounts set up and since they don’t require any work on my end, I leave them open.

-9. Take Advantage of Bank Bonuses.
-I’ll likely try to keep $20,000 or so in normal high-yield savings accounts, which I can then deploy for various bank account bonuses.
-Over the past three years, I’ve consistently been able to earn at least $1,000 from bank account bonuses.
-I’ll keep the money in a normal high-yield savings account when it’s not being used for bank account bonuses, and look to use the money whenever I find a good bonus somewhere.
+5. Take Advantage of Bank Bonuses.
+I try to keep $20,000 or so set aside, which I can then deploy for various bank account bonuses.
+Over the past three years, I’ve consistently been able to earn at least $10,000 from bank account bonuses.
+I keep the money in a normal high-yield savings account when it’s not being used for bank account bonuses, and look to use the money whenever I find a good bonus somewhere.
 If you’re looking for a list of current bank account bonuses, Doctor of Credit keeps the definitive list here.
 And make sure to read my Ultimate Guide to Bank Account Bonuses if you’re new to the world of bank account bonuses.

 More Recommended Ebike/Scooters